derykmakgill/website/meme.md

 ---
 layout: page
-title: Ancient memes and their modern counterparts
+title: Ancient Roman memes and their modern counterparts
 ---

+Below is a gallery of Ancient Roman "memes" and their closest modern counterparts.